Dubes/personal-blog/src/content/2026-03-13-impressions-first-2-weeks-at-inxm.md

 date: '2026-03-13'
 title: 'Experience Report: Switching from enterprise setup to startup'
 tags: ['impressions', 'culture', 'agile']
-excerpt: 'My newest adventure came with lots of changes: from working in an enterprise-y setup to joining a startup, from leading a globally distributed setup of almost 200 people to being one of the 4 devs, and from leveraging an AI-assisted ecosystem to building one.
+excerpt: 'My newest adventure came with lots of changes: from working in an enterprise-y setup to joining a startup, from leading a globally distributed setup of almost 200 people to being one of the 4 devs, and from dabbling in AI-assisted tools and the agentic ecosystem to being at the bleeding edge of it.
 This blog post records my impressions from the first two weeks of this adventure.'
 ---
 # Foreword
-I joined INXM two weeks ago.
+I joined [INXM](https://www.linkedin.com/company/inxm/posts/?feedView=all) two weeks ago.
 This switch came with lots of changes for me.
 I went from working in enterprise setups to a startup.
 I went from leading a globally distributed program of almost 200 people to being one of the 4 devs on the team.
 I went from almost exclusively reading code to writing lots of it.
 I went from dabbling in AI-assisted tools and the agentic ecosystem to being at the bleeding edge of it.
 I had my hopes, but I also had my share of fears.

 At the end of these two weeks, I feel like I am actively contributing to our product.
-This is the most autonomous and productive I have felt at this milestone in my career so far.
+This is the most ___autonomous___ and ___productive___ I have felt at this milestone in my career so far.
 This blog post presents my reflections on what enabled me to get to this state and what I need to continue to work on.

 # What enabled me?
 ## Company culture that enables focus